Smoothing Slot Attention Iterations and Recurrences: Proposed Method

 \section{Proposed Method}

-Mainstream image or video OCL methods confront two issues: the query cold-start in SA iterations on the image or video's first frame, and the transform homogeneity in SA recurrences across video's first and non-first frames.
-We address these issues for the first time with our \textit{SmoothSA}, by preheating queries to smooth SA iterations and differentiating transforms to smooth SA recurrences.
+Mainstream image or video OCL methods confront two issues: query cold-start in SA iterations on image or video's first frame, and transform homogeneity in SA recurrences across video's first and non-first frames.
+Our \textit{SmoothSA} preheats queries to smooth the iterations, and differentiate transforms to smooth the recurrences.